;

 My time as a public school teacher was invaluable.
 It allowed me to see the system from the inside out.
 I have now been a homeschooling mom for more than 15 years.
 Each passing year has allowed me to see more clearly how our society is indoctrinated through the public education system.

-When I read the late John Taylor Gatto’s book, Dumbing Us Down, I was astounded as he put into words so much of what I have come to see as a truth.
+When I read the late John Taylor Gatto’s book Dumbing Us Down, I was astounded at how he put so much of what I have come to see as truth into words.
 I suggest that every parent and educator read this book.

 John Taylor Gatto’s Seven Lessons from Dumbing Us Down: The Hidden Agenda of Compulsory Schooling.
 1. Confusion 2.
 Class Position 3.
 Indifference 4.
 Emotional Dependency 5.
 Intellectual Dependency 6.
 Provisional Self-Esteem 7.
 One Can’t Hide.
 Book summary by HomeSchool ThinkTank